KJKK: 1999–2004: Top 40

-2004-present: Jack FM
+2004–present: Jack FM

-On July 1, 2004, at 8 a.m., the station began stunting with a mix of music and soundbites featuring the word "Jack."
-At Noon (following a skit in which station voiceover Sean Caldwell became increasingly tired of constantly hyping the station, and happened to receive a visit from his friend named "Jack", who offered to take over for him while Caldwell left for an early July 4 visit to South Padre Island), the station flipped to Adult Hits as 100.3 Jack FM.
+On July 1, 2004, at 8 a.m., the station began stunting with a mix of music and soundbites featuring the word "Jack".
+At noon that day, the station flipped to adult hits as 100.3 Jack FM.
 The first song was "Where the Streets Have No Name" by U2.
-The Jack FM format had been successful in a number of Canadian cities; CBS began putting it on several of its FM stations around the U.S., including Los Angeles, New York City, Chicago and other markets.
+The Jack FM format had been successful in a number of Canadian cities.
+CBS Radio began putting it on several of its FM stations around the U.S., including Los Angeles, New York City, Chicago and other markets.

 With the flip, KRBV's call letters changed to KJKK.
 For the first 11 years, KJKK was jockless, and rejected all song requests.
-It used the voice of Howard Cogan to make quips and sarcastic remarks several times each hour instead of having a DJ, but in late of 2015, the station added an on air staff while still keeping Cogan for station imaging.
-In the summer of 2016, KJKK dropped the "Playing What We Want" slogan, and changed it to "Everyone Agrees on 100.3 Jack FM".
-In early 2020, KJKK brought back the “Playing What We Want” slogan.
+It used the voice of Howard Cogan to make quips and sarcastic remarks several times each hour instead of having a DJ.
+In late 2015, the station added a few people for its on-staff while still keeping Cogan for station imaging.
+In the summer of 2016, KJKK dropped the "Playing What We Want" slogan, and changed it to "Everyone Agrees on 100.3 Jack FM", however, this change was reversed in early 2020, when KJKK brought back the “Playing What We Want” motto.
 To this day, Jack FM remains the second longest-running format on 100.3 MHz behind the beautiful music/easy listening format in its earlier years.

 The station's playlist has a core focus on hits from the 1980s and 1990s, with some songs occasionally going back to the 1970s, 1960s, and even the 1950s.
 Most of the music is from mainstream rock and alternative rock, although other songs from the Top 40 charts are included.
+(This was done to avoid overlap with classic hits sister station KLUV (now KSPF).
 The KRBV call letters eventually went to a Los Angeles station for several years, also at 100.3 FM, but under different ownership (now KKLQ, owned by the Educational Media Foundation).

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
+In 2021, Entercom changed its name to Audacy.